Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Crash Boat Beach

 Famous across the island for its concrete pier that juts out and branches into the bay.
 People of all ages line up to jump, dive and cannon ball from it into the calm blue water.
-On shore, people eagerly await grilled pinchos like skewered shark and buttered shrimp while sipping drinks including ice cold Medalla or piña colada made with Don Q. Vendors rent chairs and umbrellas for $5 a piece and offer tours of the bay on jets skis or inflatable banana boats.
+On shore, people eagerly await grilled pinchos like skewered shark and buttered shrimp while sipping drinks including ice cold Medalla or piña colada made with Don Q. Vendors rent chairs and umbrellas for $5 a piece and offer tours of the bay on jet skis or inflatable banana boats.

 Good to Know.
 Recent hurricanes and tropical storms have collapsed parts of the pier.
 While not what it once was, it’s still a joy to jump from.